Communication is key in every aspect of life.

 Quick Think: Use This Framework to Speak up in Virtual Meetings

-Ever since the global pandemic changed our day-to-day lives, virtual meetings have replaced in-person ones.
+Since the global pandemic changed our day-to-day lives, virtual meetings have replaced in-person ones.

 With new tools and forms of communication, it’s become difficult to speak your mind while respecting virtual etiquette.
 When is our turn to speak?
-How do we contribute to the discussion, express disagreement etc.?
+How do we contribute to the discussion, express disagreement, etc.?

 In this episode, the host Matt Abrahams outlines a three-way framework called ”What, So what, Now what” that can help communicate your ideas more adequately.